 Our annual summer conference has become the premier statewide conference for public sector management advocates.

-MASLA members are not just members in another professional organization, but are part of a group of professionals who are willing to share their expertise and assist each other when the need arises.
+MASLA members are not just members in another professional organization, they are part of a group of professionals who share their expertise and assist each other when the need arises.

 An Arbitration Award Data Bank is being established and will be available in the members-only portion of the website, when the programming is completed.
 A separate announcement to that affect will be sent out when the time is right.